jimhigson/oboe.js/writing/main/2_Introduction.md

 For the dissertation I have identified several areas where the typical http usage pattern could be improved and wish to offer an alternative usage paradigm built on the same technologies.
-This is as much a shift in how we think about http as it is a change in the underlying technology itself.
+While this solution is presented as software, the change is as much a shift in how we think about http as it is a change in the underlying technology itself.

 The success criteria will be